-- 3. This TOR letter is subject to Hon'ble NGT order dated 13.09.2018, order dated: 11.12.2018 and MoEF & CC OM dated: 12.12.2018. - 4.
-Year-wise production details since 1994 should be given, clearly stating the highest production achieved in any one year prior to 1994.
-It may also be categorically informed whether there had been any increase in production after the EIA Notification 1994 came into force, w.r.t. the highest production achieved prior to 1994. - 5.
-A copy of the document in support of the fact that the Proponent is the rightful lessee of the mine should be given. - 6.
-All documents including approved mine plan, EIA and Public Hearing should be compatible with one another in terms of the mine lease area, production levels, waste generation and its management, mining technology etc. and should be in the name of the lessee. - 7.
+- 3. Year-wise production details since 1994 should be given, clearly stating the highest production achieved in any one year prior to 1994.
+It may also be categorically informed whether there had been any increase in production after the EIA Notification 1994 came into force, w.r.t. the highest production achieved prior to 1994. - 4.
+A copy of the document in support of the fact that the Proponent is the rightful lessee of the mine should be given. - 5.
+All documents including approved mine plan, EIA and Public Hearing should be compatible with one another in terms of the mine lease area, production levels, waste generation and its management, mining technology etc. and should be in the name of the lessee. - 6.
 All corner coordinates of the mine lease area, superimposed on a High Resolution Imagery/ toposheet, topographic sheet, geomorphology and geology of the area should be provided.
-Such an Imagery of the proposed area should clearly show the land use and other ecological features of the study area (core and buffer zone). - 8.
-Information should be provided in Survey of India Toposheet in 1:50,000 scale indicating geological map of the area, geomorphology of land forms of the area, existing minerals and mining history of the area, important water bodies, streams and rivers and soil characteristics. - 9.
-Details about the land proposed for mining activities should be given with information as to whether mining conforms to the land use policy of the State; land diversion for mining should have approval from State land use board or the concerned authority. - 10.
+Such an Imagery of the proposed area should clearly show the land use and other ecological features of the study area (core and buffer zone). - 7.
+Information should be provided in Survey of India Toposheet in 1:50,000 scale indicating geological map of the area, geomorphology of land forms of the area, existing minerals and mining history of the area, important water bodies, streams and rivers and soil characteristics. - 8.
+Details about the land proposed for mining activities should be given with information as to whether mining conforms to the land use policy of the State; land diversion for mining should have approval from State land use board or the concerned authority. - 9.
 It should be clearly stated whether the proponent Company has a well laid down Environment Policy approved by its Board of Directors?
 If so, it may be spelt out in the EIA Report with description of the prescribed operating process/procedures to bring into focus any infringement/deviation/ violation of the environmental or forest norms/ conditions?
 The hierarchical system or administrative order of the Company to deal with the environmental issues and for ensuring compliance with the EC conditions may also be given.
-The system of reporting of non-compliances / violations of environmental norms to the Board of Directors of the Company and/or shareholders or stakeholders at large, may also be detailed in the EIA Report. - 11.
+The system of reporting of non-compliances / violations of environmental norms to the Board of Directors of the Company and/or shareholders or stakeholders at large, may also be detailed in the EIA Report. - 10.
 Issues relating to Mine Safety, including subsidence study in case of underground mining and slope study in case of open cast mining, blasting study etc. should be detailed.
-The proposed safeguard measures in each case should also be provided. - 12.
-The study area will comprise of 10 km zone around the mine lease from lease periphery and the data contained in the EIA such as waste generation etc. should be for the life of the mine / lease period.
+The proposed safeguard measures in each case should also be provided. - 11.
+The study area will comprise of 10 km zone around the mine lease from lease periphery and the data contained in the EIA such as waste generation etc. should be for the life of the mine / lease period. - 12.
+Land use of the study area delineating forest area, agricultural land, grazing land, wildlife sanctuary, national park, migratory routes of fauna, water bodies, human settlements and other ecological features should be indicated.
+Land use plan of the mine lease area should be eth b 1